lukifer23/PeerChat/docs/howto-models.md

 The Settings dialog and the **Models** chip in the top bar list curated defaults sourced from `defaultmodels.md`.
 Press **Download** to enqueue a background download managed by WorkManager.
 Progress appears inline, and once complete the file is registered in the manifest automatically.

+> While a download is running, the chip shows an in-progress state and the catalog entry displays the current work status.
+You can safely leave the screen; WorkManager will resume the transfer when the device is available.

 ## Loading and Unloading

 Inside Settings: